ZhengxunWu/CleanedBudgetChain/README.md

 Youtube demo video: https://youtu.be/ezRfxaAnIDM

+### Theory and technology we use in this project
 This is a Dapp designed for organizations in which the trust is difficult to build among different group of people.
-It uses smart contract to control money flow, upload each money transfer to Ethereum blockchain, a vote system that
+It uses smart contract to control money flow, uploads each money transfer as one transaction to Ethereum blockchain, supports a vote system that ensures fairness, and thus provides a distributed, immutable and consistent series of logs that greatly reduce possibility of fraud and cheating behaviour.
+Technology used:
+ Ethereum related: Solidity, smart contract, web3, metamask, other APIs Usual tech: javascript, react, semantics-ui, ant, data visulisation, other APIs
+ Math: cryptography, hash

 ### Code Splitting